 Deciding what to learn

 Being a full-stack developer makes it more difficult to decide what to learn next.
 Should you focus more on becoming more specialised or pick something that you feel less comfortable with?
 I have noticed that full-stack developers tend to wait a bit longer before learning a brand new technology.
 The price to pay seems to be higher if you learn something that becomes outdated.
 Instead of learning something new and shiny in the backend it might be better to learn something that is more established in the frontend.

 From job ads and talking to developers from other companies, my impression is that most companies hire more front-end and back-end developers than full-stack developers.
 It seems to be quite rare that front-end developers implement features in the backend and vice versa.
 I don’t know why this is, but I guess the role of a full-stack developer is either misunderstood or underestimated in the industry, which leads to there being less obvious job opportunities.

 Leave the door open

-I wish the industry was more open to the role of a full-stack developer or at least less specific to front-end or back-end.
+I wish the industry was more open to the role of a full-stack developer.
 Learning full-stack development can be difficult, but I think it allows you to have a better understanding of the application, focus more on learning what matters, deliver value sooner and have the luxury of specialising later.